Thought-Forms: Created by emotions

 Fig. 29.
 Greed for Drink.
 (Note: "The craving for alcohol produced undesirable brown-red hooks.")
 (Note: "The thought of the desire for drink could not enter the body of a purely temperate man.
 It would strike upon his astral body, but it could not penetrate and it would then return to the sender.")

-The authors state that when a person is suddenly frightened, then has a place the effect shown in Fig. 27.
-It is emphasized that "all the crescents" on the right, which apparently have been emitted earlier than others, do not show anything other than "the livid grey of fear; but a moment later the man is already partially recovering from the shock, and beginning to feel angry that he allowed himself to be startled."
+The authors state that when a person is suddenly frightened, the effect shown in Fig. 27 takes place.
+They explain that "all the crescents" on the right, which apparently have been emitted earlier than others, do not show anything other than "the livid grey of fear; but a moment later the man is already partially recovering from the shock, and beginning to feel angry that he allowed himself to be startled."
 The later crescents have changed to scarlet, and it evidences the "mingling of anger and fear," while the last crescent is quite scarlet, and it shows that "already the fright is entirely overcome, and only the annoyance remains."
 (Note: According to Tillett, here you can see "a cloud of red-grey crescents."
 Gray color of a specific shade, "almost that of a corpse", demonstrates "fear and terror."
 Red color shows anger.)